a-bakos/gazebo-cms/README.md

 I'm not concerned with an asynchronous approaches right now.
 I do want to look at that soon, though.

 Database-wise, I'm starting with one of the easiest possible ways, using a simple CSV format to store post data.
 Later, I will look into real solutions, like PostgreSQL or SurrealDB.

+**What if...**

+Who knows/wishful thinking, etc, and it's a big _if_ at this point, but if I can reach escape velocity with this prototyping exercise, this might even grow into a real product...